swat-ds/reactor-rooom/_projects/chernobyl-kaleidoscope.md

     caption: '"The New Sarcophagus" by kdanecki / [CC BY 2.0](https://creativecommons.org/licenses/by/2.0/)'
 contributors:
     - name: Grace Sewell
+      bio: is a prospective Honors Russian major, Course Spanish major, and Honors Spanish minor in the Swarthmore class of 2022.
+Outside of the classroom, she is involved in the Swarthmore Project for Eastern European Relations and Swarthmore Queer Union.
 toc: true
 toc_sticky: true
 toc_label: Translations